 about 6 years by Lel 5 / 5An endearing and enchanting place to visit.
 I went on a wet July afternoon with thunder rumbling in the background, but had such fun wandering through all the different 'rooms' of the garden.

-about 6 years by Mr Daniel Young 5 / 5What a delight to find such a very different garden open to the public.
+over 6 years by Mr Daniel Young 5 / 5What a delight to find such a very different garden open to the public.
 It is a natural garden with what some might say are weeds jostling for position among other plants.
 The garden isn't large about 4 to 5 acres so 2 hours for the garden and an hour in the tea room is about right or alternatively take a book and stay all day because you'll certainly find a degree of peace and tranquility here.
 There are some formal aspects to the layout of the garden but on the whole plants are simply allowed to grow without the necessity to over manicure.
 There is a place for highly manicured gardens and they are undoubtedly beautiful but take a close look at this garden and you'll dicover the best of natural gardens - traditional plants & wild flowers side by side.
 This is quite simply an enchanting and magical place but remember to leave all your preconceptions of what a garden should be at the gate.
 You are likely to meet the owner at the gate and this will only enhance your visit - get chatting and you'll discover her passion and philosophy for a garden she's loved for over 50 years.

-about 6 years by Hazel 4 / 5I don't know when the last poster went to this garden but I and my group found it fascinating.
+over 6 years by Hazel 4 / 5I don't know when the last poster went to this garden but I and my group found it fascinating.
 We were met by Elizabeth the elderly lady who owns the garden.
 She explained before our tour that the garden was a natural one and that she encourages wild flowers to grow alongside border plants, which works to great effect and enhances the ethos of the garden.

 over 6 years by Anonymous 1 / 5We recently visited these gardens as a group and i must say it is an absolute disgrace to open these gardens to the public and to charge 3.50 each.